-- In the third Foundation novel by Isaac Asimov, there was a school with a policy of having students sign their reports by first initial followed by last name.
+- In Second Foundation by Isaac Asimov, there was a school with a policy of having students sign their reports by first initial followed by last name.
 This rule was given an exception in the case of a young Olynthus Dam.

 - Similarly, the protagonist of the Iain Banks novel Espedair Street was one Daniel Weir; listed in the school register by surname followed by first initial.

 - In Hellspark by Janet Kagan, the eponymous planet was named based on this principle as a statement on the mutability of language.
 The natives purposefully alternate between pronouncing their planet "Hell spark" and "Hell's park".

 - In Stephenson's Quicksilver, King Charles II ennobled Knott Bolstrood when naming him Secretary of State.
 He was granted the title "Count of Penistone" note mostly because that would force him to write "penis" whenever he signed his name.